 Don’t worry too much about the initial set-up of the blog.
 You can change most of the settings, like name of blog, later.
 As you see other people’s blogs, you may be inspired to do some personalizing, changing colors or themes.
 You may do as much or as little of this as you like–just please make sure your blog is legible (no dark letters on dark backgrounds, for example).

 NOTE.
-Last year was the first time I had students do the “Join a class” thing.
-I did it because the previous semester some students had problems getting locked out of their blogs, and edublogs folks said that wouldn’t happen if I set up a class and had students join.
+I ask students to join the blog because some students have had problems getting locked out of their blogs, and edublogs folks said that wouldn’t happen if I set up a class and had students join.
 There are a few other advantages:

 - Once I accept you into the class, you’ll see a link to the Class blog on the left side of your Dashboard near the top, which can be handy if you want to toggle back and forth from your blog to the course blog.
 If you end up in a Dashboard that has just a few options on the left, that’s the dashboard of the course blog–I’ll do a video to demonstrate in a bit.